AmericanGeezus/TeamsFunctions/docs/Connect-SkypeOnline.md

 ### -OverrideAdminDomain
 Optional.
 Only required if managing multiple Tenants or Skype On-Premesis Hybrid configuration uses DNS records.
-If an AccountId is provided, the Domain is constructed from the domain part and only queried from the User if needed.
+If a Session to AzureAd exists, the TenantDomain will be used as the OverrideAdminDomain.
+Please see notes for details

 ```yaml
 Type: String